-Rationale: Students are best served when online and physical schools work together to create educational options and support for students.
-Almost all online students need personal, onsite support to achieve academic success, but there is not a cost effective vehicle in the current delivery system to provide an incentive for this collaboration.
-There are issues unique to online schools that should be addressed through the accreditation process to ensure that students are well served by the programs that are offered in the state.
-The Colorado Department of Education should track and report the noncompleter rates of online schools in the same manner as traditional publicly funded school systems.
+Rationale: There are issues unique to online schools that should be addressed through the accreditation process to ensure that students are well served by the programs that are offered in the state.
+The Colorado Department of Education should track and report the non-completer rates of online schools in the same manner as traditional publicly funded school systems.
 Students that participate in full-time online programs that return to their home school district should be counted as non-completers in the online school's statistics